AskAI prompt engineering

 Objective: Optimizing a piece of Julia code for better performance.

 Prompt: "I have a Julia function that calculates Fibonacci numbers, but it's very slow for large inputs.
-Here's the function:
+Here is a Fibonacci function in Julia:

 function fibonacci(n)